 - Heat the vegetable oil over medium-high heat in a large Dutch oven or heavy-bottomed pot.
-Sear the pork on all sides until it is browned, about 5 minutes per side.
+Sear the pork on all sides until it is browned.
 Remove the loin from the pot and set it aside.

-- Add the onion and garlic to the same pot and cook until the onion is softened in about 5 minutes.
+- Add the onion and garlic and cook until the onion is softened.

-- Stir in the chicken or beef broth, red wine, tomato paste, thyme, rosemary, and bay leaf.
+- Stir in the broth, red wine, tomato paste, thyme, rosemary, and bay leaf.
 Bring the mixture to a simmer.